sedol1339/files/abstracts.md

 Gotmare, A., Keskar, N. S., Xiong, C., & Socher, R. (2018).
 A Closer Look at Deep Learning Heuristics: Learning rate restarts, Warmup and Distillation. arXiv, 1810.13243.
 Retrieved from https://arxiv.org/abs/1810.13243v1

 Hahn, S., & Choi, H. (2018).
 Understanding Dropout as an Optimization Trick. arXiv, 1806.09783.
 Retrieved from https://arxiv.org/abs/1806.09783v3

+Hanin, B., & Rolnick, D. (2018).
+How to Start Training: The Effect of Initialization and Architecture. arXiv, 1803.01719.
+Retrieved from https://arxiv.org/abs/1803.01719v3

+    - Study failure modes for early training in deep ReLU nets:
+    - 1) exploding or vanishing mean activation length
+    - 2) exponentially large variance of activation length
+    - For FCN, the cure of 1) require a specific init, and the cure of 2) require a specific constraint
+    - For ResNets, the cure of 1) require a specific scaling, then 2) also gets cured

 Hernández-García, A., & König, P. (2018).
 Do deep nets really need weight decay and dropout? arXiv, 1802.07042.
 Retrieved from https://arxiv.org/abs/1802.07042v3